 The mansion is one of the few landmarks left in old Cahokia — which now is but a filling-station hamlet just south of East St. Louis.
 Despite its great age and the disturbances of earthquakes and floods, the house is in sound condition.
 On its rear wall can be seen a crack — a memento of the 1811 earthquake.

 It is a two‑story abode of red brick, designed in the Georgian Colonial style which is evident in the white columns of the portico and in the fan-light over the paneled walnut door.

 In many of the windows one can see the original hand-pressed panes imported from France.
 The gabled roof is covered with modern tiles.
 The foundation walls, composed of rough stone blocks, are two feet thick.
-One portion of the dark, stone-paved basement was used as a wine cellar and storage room, and another, containing a large crude fireplace, was evidently the kitchen where the Negros did the family cooking.
+One portion of the dark, stone-paved basement was used as a wine cellar and storage room, and another, containing a large crude fireplace, was evidently the kitchen where the Negroes did the family cooking.

 Free PDF books in my Digital Research Library of Illinois History®

 - "Old Illinois Houses" by John Drury, published 1948

 - The Jarrot Mansion is Illinois' Oldest Brick House.
 The Original 1806 Blueprints.